 - Addicts have mood swings

-I’m sure the list goes on and on but these are some of the things I heard when trying to help people I was close with.
+The list goes on and on but these are some of the things I heard when trying to help people I was close with.
 I did nothing but listen.
-I told them they can do what they want, it’s their life, but they’re out of control.
+I told them they can do what they want, it’s their life, and I’m here to listen.
+Nothing I said was ever good enough.

-Don, as you know, was killed by a drunk driver.
+Don, as you know, was killed by a drunk driver and that haunts me to this day.

 I had a super cool friend who we will call Samantha.
 She had the best singing voice for a rocker chick I ever heard.
 She was in a band and I was a guitarist / friend of that band.
 I had the honor of recording them a few times in my studio and their practice space in the city.
 Samantha always nailed the song on one take.
 She was a very good, powerful vocalist.
-She was a fighter.
+She was a fighter and very good friend.

 It’s great you want to help someone with an addiction problem but if they constantly fight you, you don’t need that negativity crap in your life!
 Life with an alcoholic is something a lot of people don’t understand.
 You live a dual life that is very unhealthy.
 It will kill you mentally.
 If you are helping someone and they don’t want it, RUN AWAY FAST!